masato1122/auto-kappa/docs/source/installation.rst

     $ mp-25-20180417

-Installation of Auto-KAPPA
+Installation of Auto-kappa
 ============================

-Because Auto-KAPPA is currently located in a private repogitory in Github, if you'd like to use it, please contact M. Ohnishi (ohnishi@t.u-tokyo.ac.jp).
+Because auto-kappa is currently located in a private repogitory in Github, if you'd like to use it, please contact M. Ohnishi (ohnishi@t.u-tokyo.ac.jp).

 1. Send your ssh public key to the developper (M. Ohnishi).